matomo-org/developer-documentation/docs/generated/master/Piwik/Segment.md

 ### `getSelectQuery()` <a name="getSelectQuery"></a>

-Extend an SQL query that aggregates data over one of the &#039;log_&#039; tables with segment expressions.
+Extend an SQL query that aggregates data over one of the 'log_' tables with segment expressions.

 #### Signature